dacarlin/bagel-protocol/protein_production.md

 ### Tips and tricks

 + Chemical competent cells should be kept on ice at all times and never warmed
++ Bring the ice bucket to the freezer
 + Program the thermocycler to perform steps 1-5
 + Some tips for [troubleshooting transformations from New England Biolabs](https://www.neb.com/tools-and-resources/usage-guidelines/chemical-transformation-tips)
 + If you are getting poor transformation efficiency, try recovering with 400 µL of media for 2 hours at 37 C